cysouw/diathesis/text/c02_case.md

 ### [ NAD | NA– ] Dative drop + accusative

-Ditransitive verbs like *verbieten* 'to prohibit' [@Next a-c], that allow for the dative but not the accusative to be dropped, are common.
+Ditransitive verbs like *verbieten* 'to prohibit' [@next a-c], that allow for the dative but not the accusative to be dropped, are common.
 Semantically, this diathesis seem to be restricted to performative verbs.

 :::ex
 a.
 Ich verbiete dir das Rauchen.